51Degrees/specifications/pipeline-specification/features/properties.md

 Pipeline.

-In the reference implementations, the Elements and Pipeline expose a property that returns a list of meta-data for all properties.
+In the reference implementations, the Elements and Pipeline expose a property that returns a list of metadata for all properties.
 The user can then filter and store values as they need to.

 see reference implementations: